open/close all folders

-- Kick the Dog: Constantly keeps reminding Luffy of his failure to save Ace at Marineford.
+- Constantly keeps reminding Luffy of his failure to save Ace at Marineford.

 - Killed Off for Real: After trying to take down the Marine fleet with a colossal jumbo cannonball, he drops dead.
 Later the whole ship's destroyed by the Marine's bombardment.